USask-BINFO/SV-JIM/README.md

 each stage of pipeline to allow for review, but doesn't execute any of the related commands.
 Dry runs are also useful as they can identify errors that may occur based on current configurations and pre-work completed.

- 1. Edit configuration file to inputs to be processed
+ 1. cd to SV-JIM home directory
- 2. cd to SV-JIM home directory
+ 2. Update configuration file to reflect inputs to be processed
  3. Run: ```snakemake -np```

 #### C) Execute SV-JIM once configuration is prepared: